 Phonics teaching must be consistent, well-structured, fast paced and multi-sensory.
-All children will be taught skills from Jolly Phonics with some additions from Letters and Sounds, in dedicated phonics lessons.
-Children will be grouped according to which phase they are working in.
-Those children who have not completed all six phases of Letters and Sounds by the end of Key Stage 1 will continue to be taught phonics in Key Stage 2.
+All children will be taught from Unlocking Letters and Sounds, in dedicated phonics lessons.
+Those children who have not completed all five phases of Unlocking Letters and Sounds by the end of Key Stage 1 will continue to be taught phonics in Key Stage 2.
 Assessments will take place every term in order to track progress, identify children who need further support and identify gaps in learning for specific groups or cohorts of children.
 This information will be used to inform phonics groups.